 partialFingerprints property

-A result object MAY contain a property named partialFingerprints whose value is a JSON object (§3.5).
+A result object MAY contain a property named partialFingerprints whose value is an object (§3.6).

-Each property value in this object SHALL be a string that contributes to the stable, unique identity, or “fingerprint,” of the result (see §3.19.12).
+Each property value in this object SHALL be a string that contributes to the stable, unique identity, or “fingerprint,” of the result (see §3.27.16).
 Appendix B explains how a result management system can compute these fingerprints.